malcolmsailor/efficient_rhythms/docs/settings.md

   - <span id="forbidden_interval_modulo">**`forbidden_interval_modulo`**</span>:
     number, or a sequence of number, or a sequence of sequence of numbers.
-Optionally defines attack times at which
+Optionally defines onset times at which
     <a href="#forbidden_interval_classes">`forbidden_interval_classes`</a>
     will be enforced.
 Works similarly to and is specified in the same manner as <a href="#consonance_modulo">`consonance_modulo`</a>.